 I strive to be an intelligent, empathetic, patient, observant, historically literate, and humorous teacher who imparts a strong sense of fundamentals, but also someone who encourages students to believe in themselves and to discover and bring out their own own character and approach.
 Music can be considered a form of philosophical activity as well as meditation, in the sense that it is interconnected with perception, psychophysical use, beauty and aesthetics, critical thinking, emotional awareness, language, and much more.

 In the act of learning about the instrument, and in the continual process of learning itself (the root meaning of the word "discipline"), an individual gains knowledge about herself and her own responses.
 In the process of interacting with a machine at ever-more-subtle levels, it is really the body/mind which becomes, or is, the instrument.

 I am inspired by many sources, but a few that I might especially single out include general principles drawn from the Alexander Technique, wonderfully described and applied in Ted Dimon's book "The Elements of Skill" as well as the ideas of J. Krishnamurti (Education and the Significance of Life) and David Bohm (Thought as a Process, Science, Creativity, and Order).
 I was significantly affected by my experiences in David Liebman's 2012 Saxophone Masterclass as well as my two week participation in the 2018 SIM (School for Improvised Music) seminars.
 Studying with Steve Coleman has reinvigorated my interest in the connection between vocalizing and woodwind performance as well as the psychophysical link of mind, body, and instrument.
-I am also currently interested in studying and applying aspects of the Kodaly method to teaching rhythm.
+I am currently interested in studying and applying aspects of the Kodaly method to teaching rhythm.

 For several years, I was a performer on staff with Jazz at Lincoln Center's WeBop program, a program designed to teach core concepts of jazz music and history to children under the age of 6 and their parents.

-I have presented masterclasses to middle through high school students at Northrup High School in Fort Wayne, Indiana; Liberty North High School in Liberty, Missouri; and Oak Lawn Community High School in Oak Lawn, Illinois.
+I have presented masterclasses to middle school and high school students at Northrup High School in Fort Wayne, Indiana; Liberty North High School in Liberty, Missouri; and Oak Lawn Community High School in Oak Lawn, Illinois.